HfMT-ZM4/drawsocket/README.md

 The drawsocket object itself maybe referred to in JS scripts, for example in an object event watcher.
 The `drawsocket` object, exposes the following methods for general usage:
 * `drawsocket.input`: the main entry point to the client script
 * `drawsocket.send`: the WebSocket interface to send a JS object back to the server.
-* `drawsocket.oscprefix`: the URL/OSC-prefix of the client, useful for self identifying when sending messages back to the server.
+* `drawsocket.url` (alias `drawsocket.oscprefix`): the URL/OSC-prefix of the client, useful for self identifying when sending messages back to the server.
+* `drawsocket.syncOffset()` : function which returns timesync offset.

 For example, the following message creates a new HTML input field, where users can type.
 When the user hits the Enter key, the script will send the value of the HTML form to the server prefixed by the client's OSC-prefix, and the `id` of this object: